 What Will You Learn?

-- How do I instrument a PostgreSQL database?
+- How to instrument a PostgreSQL database with modern observability tools

 - It’s an operational intelligence tool designed to observe your systems.

-- There are many alternative operational intelligence tools on the market.
+- Offers many alternative operational intelligence tools on the market

-- It has a host of integrations with cloud technologies and traditional servers.
+- Provides a host of integrations with cloud technologies and traditional servers

-The SignalFx agent collects metrics and sends them to their servers—the metrics consist of the following metric types.
+The SignalFx agent collects metrics and sends them to their servers.
+Here’s what you need to know about the different metric types:

 Counters

-Counters are a straightforward metric that only takes integer values, and they count things like the number of errors that have occurred.
+Counters are straightforward metrics that only take integer values.
+Think of them as tally marks - like counting the number of errors that have occurred.

 Cumulative Counters

-Cumulative counters last for the lifetime of a process or an application.
-The number of database calls since PostgreSQL started would be a cumulative counter.
+These counters last for the lifetime of a process or application.
+For example, the number of database calls since PostgreSQL started would be a cumulative counter.

 Gauges